Banta/nairuby.github.io/index.md

     * **General meetings** for formal presentations, lightning talks and group discussions on topics of interest to those working with Ruby.
-Meetups are usually the second Thursday of the month, _"Ruby Thursdays"_.
+Meetups are usually on the second Thursday of the month, _"Ruby Thursdays"_.
 Check our [calender][calender] for upcoming meetups.
-    Let us know if you're interested in presenting.
+    Let us know if you're interested in presenting info[at]nairuby.org.

     * **Beginner's meetings** for one-on-one help.
 Programmers with any level of Ruby experience are welcome at these so they can get and offer help at